mangalam-research/btw/tech_notes.rst

   edited, which is not currently picked up by the way the make file is organized.
 Deleting the file and recreating it solved the issue.

+- 0.8.0 to 1.0.1: The upgrade window was scheduled for 2015/02/01 at
+  9:00-10:00 EST. I spent about 45 minutes before the upgrade window to perform changes to the server.
+This upgrade required a new monit configuration to send alarms.
+I had to modify monit for this, which entailed reading documentation.
+After performing the upgrade, I got some 500 status responses.
+This was due to the ``.log`` and ``.pid`` files created by the worker.
+They caused the tree to be unclean and BTW dutifully raised an exception.
+While testing the site, there was an issue with viewing articles.
+It seemed that the communication between browser and system did not work.
+Clearing the caches and restarting the worker seems to have cleared it up.
+The site was back up and running at 10:15 EST.

 Nginx
 -----